 SPAN 101 Elementary Spanish I. Introduction to the basic structure of the language.
-Designed to enable the student to develop oral proficiency and written skills.
+Designed to enable the student to begin to develop oral proficiency and written skills.
 3 semester credit hours.
 Typically offered: Fall and Spring Terms.

 SPAN 102 Elementary Spanish II.
-Introduction to the basic structure of the language.
-Designed to enable the student to develop oral proficiency and written skills.
+Continued study of the basic structure of the language.
+Designed to enable the student to continue to develop oral proficiency and written skills.
+Prerequisite: SPAN 101 or placement.
 3 semester credit hours.
-Typically offered: Fall and Spring Terms.
+Typically offered: Spring and Summer Terms.

 SPAN 201 Intermediate Spanish I. Review of the basic structure of the language.
-Emphasis on extensive language practice in simulated cultural settings which will enable students to continue to develop their oral and written proficiency.
-Prerequisite: SPAN 102.
+Emphasis on extensive language practice in simulated cultural settings in order to enable students to continue to develop their oral and written proficiency.
+Prerequisite: SPAN 102 or placement.
 3 semester credit hours.
-Typically offered: Fall Term.
+Typically offered: Fall and Summer Terms.

 SPAN 202 Intermediate Spanish II.
-Review of the basic structure of the language.
-Emphasis on extensive language practice in simulated cultural settings which will enable student to continue to develop their oral and written proficiency.
+Continued review of the basic structure of the language.
+Emphasis on extensive language practice in simulated cultural settings in order to enable students to continue to develop their oral and written proficiency.
 IAI H1 900.
 Prerequisite: SPAN 201 or placement.
 3 semester credit hours.
-Typically offered: Fall and Spring Terms.
+Typically offered: Spring and Summer Terms.

 SPAN 211 Intermediate Grammar and Composition.
 Comprehensive review and synthesis of Spanish grammar.
-Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses, and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility, and assurance.
-It is highly recommended that it be taken simultaneously with SPAN 212.
-Prerequisite: SPAN 202.
+Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses, and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility and assurance.
+Co-registration with SPAN 212 strongly recommended.
+Prerequisite: SPAN 202 or placement.
 3 semester credit hours.
 Writing Intensive Course.
 Typically offered: Fall and Spring Terms.
-Department Consent Required.

 SPAN 212 Intermediate Oral Communications.
-Emphasis on oral proficiency, syntax, and grammar, as well as helping students to develop their ability to respond to the cultural challenges that face someone living in an Hispanic culture.
-Prerequisite: SPAN 211 or concurrent registration in SPAN 211.
+Emphasis on oral proficiency, syntax and grammar, as well as helping students to develop their ability to respond to the cultural challenges that face someone living in an Hispanic culture.
+Co-registration with Span 211 is strongly recommended.
+Prerequisite: SPAN 202 or placement.
 3 semester credit hours.
 Typically offered: Fall and Spring Terms.
 Department Consent Required.

-SPAN 213 Business Spanish I. Survey of the fundamental concepts of commercial language.
+SPAN 213 Business Spanish I. Survey of the fundamental vocabulary and concepts of commercial language in Spanish.
 Designed to help students improve their oral and written proficiency and cultural sensitivity while developing a vocabulary for business functions.
-Prerequisite: SPAN 211, SPAN 212.
+Prerequisite: SPAN 211 and SPAN 212 or department consent.
 3 semester credit hours.
 Typically offered: Periodically.
-Department Consent Required.

 SPAN 214 Business Spanish II.
-Survey of the fundamental concepts of commercial language.
-Designed to help students improve their oral and written proficiency and cultural sensitivity while developing a vocabulary for business functions.
-Prerequisite: SPAN 211, SPAN 212.
+Continued survey of the fundamental vocabulary and concepts of commercial language in Spanish.
+Designed to enable students to continue to improve their oral and written proficiency in Spanish and their cultural sensitivity while developing a vocabulary for business functions.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Typically offered: Periodically.
-Department Consent Required.

 SPAN 220 Introduction to Spanish Literature.
-Close reading of selected Spanish short stories, poetry, drama and essays.
-Analysis of how they reflect and influence the thinking of their times and the relevance of their ideas to the contemporary world.
+Close reading of selected Spanish short stories, poetry, plays and essays.
+Analysis of how these works reflect and influence the thinking of their times and the relevance of their ideas to the contemporary world.
 This course is designed to help students improve skills in written and oral narration and description, and reading proficiency.
 IAI H3 916.
-Prerequisite: SPAN 211, SPAN 212.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Literature Core Elective.
 Typically offered: Fall Term, Even Years.
-Department Consent Required.